Posted in

 GermGuardian AC4825167 sq ft118 CFM55 dB$85-$100

 The comparison between Levoit and Coway was eye-opening.
 The Coway AP-1512HH covers more space but costs 30% more than the Core 300.
-For my 219-square-foot room, the Core 300 is a better deal.
-It offers great performance at a lower price.
+For my 219-square-foot room, For rooms under 220 square feet, the Core 300 delivers outstanding value.
+The Coway AP-1512HH offers higher CADR and covers larger spaces, but at a 30% higher price point making the Core 300 the smarter pick for targeted small-room use.

 The Coway has a washable pre-filter, saving money over time.
 But the Core 300’s special filters make it a top choice for allergy sufferers in its price range.